lohedges/vmmc/README.md

 in the `demos` directory.

 * `square_wellium.cpp`: A simulation of a square-well fluid in two- or three-dimensions.
-* `lennard_jones.cpp`: A simulation of a Lennard-Jones fluid in two- or three-dimensions.
+* `lennard_jonesium.cpp`: A simulation of a Lennard-Jones fluid in two- or three-dimensions.

 The demo code also illustrates how to implement efficient, dynamically updated cell lists.
 See `demos/src/CellList.h` and `demos/src/CellList.cpp`